 In 1990, New Zealand primary school children were biking an average of 28 minutes per week.
 Today it is less than 5 minutes per week — with many children not getting to ride a bike at all.

 We believe the best and most cost-effective way to reverse this is by helping schools implement a Bikes in Schools package of bikes, helmets, tracks, bike storage and cycle skills training, all within the school.

-The documented outcomes of all this bike riding are simple - increased health, fitness, skills, safety, confidence and self-esteem.
+The documented outcomes of all this bike riding by the students are simple – increased health, fitness, skills, safety, confidence and self-esteem.